-I'm seeing more and more posts on social media with people saying that they are planning to grow their biggest garden ever this year because they are concerned about government control of our food supply.
-Please.
-Just.
-Stop.
-Grow a garden because it brings you joy, or because it gives you a sense of satisfaction providing home grown food for your family.
+I'm seeing more and more posts on social media with people saying that they are planning to grow their biggest garden ever this year.
+My advice to you is to grow a garden because it brings you joy, or because it gives you a sense of satisfaction providing home grown food for your family.
 But don't feel pressured to grow a bigger garden than you realistically have the time for just because all the trending homesteaders are doing it.
 Once the initial frenzy of buying seeds for all the things is over and all the work of starting seeds and transplanting seedlings is done, there is still a months long commitment ahead to water, weed, control pests, prune, trellis, harvest and preserve.
 If you also have a farm full of animals to tend to, or children to raise, you may not have time to keep up with a huge garden during the busy summer months filled with farm babies, packing and selling eggs, extra chores during the periods of extreme heat, and family vacations.
 Be realistic about how much time you will have in the summer to tend your garden, because if you don't have the time for the follow-through you are just setting yourself up for frustration and disappointment that all of your dreams of bountiful harvests and a rainbow of preserved foods in the pantry didn't turn out as hoped.

 With that in mind, I'll tell you what my plans for this summer's garden are.
 I'm not here to lecture you - more than I already have ;) but I have learned a thing or two about gardening in our 10+ years on the farm that I hope you'll find useful.
 Every year I keep a garden journal.
 I write down the dates of when I started my seeds, when I transplanted seedlings into the garden, how well they did, what kind of pest problems I had, and how good the harvest was.
 Most importantly, at the end of harvest season I write down my lessons learned - what worked out well this year, what I need to do differently next year, and what I need to give up on.
 If you don't keep a garden journal, my #1 piece of advice is to start.
 It's a valuable tool for improving your garden success each year.